TechnicalPursuit/TIBET/doc/markdown/tibet-reflect.1.md

 Runs the TSH :reflect command to show object or system reflection data.

 You can list all of TIBET's types via `tibet reflect --types` or list all methods via `tibet reflect --methods`.
-You can combine these flags along with --slots to create collections of results.
-Without a target object this approach lets you view a wide range of content from the TIBET system.
+Without a target object this approach lets you view the top-most metadata collections in TIBET.

 The [target] parameter can be any object reference TIBET can resolve using TIBET's getObjectById() function.
 That means any namespace, type,